-Integrity, some of which came into effect in July 2021 and some in January 2022, which provides for a significant increase on the liability caps of auditors, mandatory rotation rules and auditors' rights and regulators' supervisory powers with regard to outsourcing service providers.
-Also, BaFin has been allowed to apply 'mystery shopping' in relation to licensed entities by engaging trained fieldwork customers to support the identification of infringements.
+Certain challenges for the regulatory sector in Germany have been identified in the aftermath of the Wirecard insolvency considered to be the result of an extensive fraud.
+In consequence, the German legislator adopted the Act on Strengthening the Financial Market Integrity, some of which came into effect in July 2021 and some in January 2022, which provides for a significant increase on the liability caps of auditors, mandatory rotation rules and auditors' rights and regulators' supervisory powers with regard to outsourcing service providers.
+Furthermore, BaFin has been allowed to apply 'mystery shopping' in relation to licensed entities by engaging trained fieldwork customers to support the identification of infringements.
 This legislative activity and the recent administrative practice suggest that BaFin will adhere to its principle 'same business, same risk, same regulation' approach and pursue it even more diligently.

 The importance of digital technologies for financial markets and the need for legal clarity has been visibly recognised by the legislators and supervisors.
-At the EU level, this is particularly reflected by several proposals of legislative packages on matters such as cryptoassets, cryptocurrencies, stablecoins and ICOs, providing for a unified regulatory and licensing regime in the EU.
-Also, the European Commission has proposed to introduce an EU-level sandbox model to facilitate the development of DLT and blockchain-based technologies and increasing the regulators' understanding of these technologies.
+At the EU level, this is particularly reflected by several proposals of legislative packages on matters such as cryptoassets, cryptocurrencies, stablecoins, ICOs and DLT regulatory sandbox as well as consolidated supervision.
+These proposals have partly already entered into force and are partly still at the stage of pending legislative procedure.